-If that explains the flour then why do we need the fat?
-Well when you make a roux you need need to mix it in evenly.
+If that explains the flour, then why do we need the fat?
+Well, when you make a roux you need to mix it in evenly.
 If you just dumped the flour into the soup/sauce you would get balls of flour that won’t mix in completely.
 The fat ‘greases’ the flour just like you’d grease a pan.
 This allows the flour to not clump together and mix in smoothly with your other ingredients.
-Also the fat can be a great source of flavor if you use butter or something like renderings from bacon, turkey, ham etc.
+Also, the fat can be a great source of flavor if you use butter or something like renderings from bacon, turkey, ham, etc.

-There is several different types of roux to create.
-Each one has a bit of a trade off so you need to consider what your needs for the recipe are.
+There are several different types of roux to create.
+Each one has a bit of a trade-off so you need to consider what your needs for the recipe are.
 Generally roux starts at a light or a blonde roux and then moves on to brown and dark roux the more you cook it.
 Lighter roux are less flavorful but thicken much better while darker roux offer more flavor but less thickening power.
-In most cases your roux is defined by how long you cook it but if you start with a very light oil like vegetable or canola you get a blonde roux.
+In most cases your roux is defined by how long you cook it but if you start with a very light oil like vegetable or canola, you get a blonde roux.

 Let’s Make a Roux

 To make a roux you start with equal parts fat and flour.
-As a rule of thumb, if your making a creamy soup usually two tablespoons of flour to two tablespoons of fat will thicken up 2-3 cups of liquid.
-If your fat is solid then you will want to melt it at a very low temperature.
-After that you will add your roux and mix in the flour.
+As a rule of thumb, if you’re making a creamy soup usually two tablespoons of flour to two tablespoons of fat will thicken up 2-3 cups of liquid.
+If your fat is solid, then you will want to melt it at a very low temperature.
+After that, you will add your roux and mix in the flour.
 You’ll create a nice paste like mixture.

 If you are looking for a light roux you just bubble at medium heat it for a minute or two to help get the floury taste out and then you are ready to add whatever liquid concoction that you are stirring up into it!